 32. Sushi at Willoughby’s – this restaurant’s location in the middle of a mall thoroughfare is immaterial when you’re eating their delicious creamy rock shrimp maki or 4x4 rolls.

-34. The lunch plates at Café Frank in Bree Street.
+34. Also in Bree Street, try the lunch plates from their daily lunch table slection of freshly prepared dishes at Café Frank in Bree Street.

 36. Artisan ice lollies from Las Paletas, available at various stockists.
 Guava cheesecake or roast peaches and coconut, anyone?